abapinho/abapinhoWebsite/content/posts/programa-a-programacao-dos-programas/index.en.md

 ---
 One of the few things that separates us humans from all the other animals is our ability to think about thoughts.

-A sparrow may think "I'm scared, I'll say chirp chirp chirp" and, as a direct consequence, whoever stands close to it will hear "chirp chirp chirp".
+A sparrow may think _I'm scared, I'll say chirp chirp chirp_ and, as a direct consequence, whoever stands close to it will hear _chirp chirp chirp_.

 <!--more-->